-The island nation of Curaçao is home to some of the Caribbean’s last thriving coral reefs and represent a window into the past when Caribbean reefs were healthy and vibrant everywhere.
+The island nation of Curaçao is home to some of the Caribbean’s best dive sites and thriving coral reefs that represent a window into the past when Caribbean reefs were healthy and vibrant everywhere.

 Though this little Dutch Caribbean island is best known for its colourful colonial waterfront in Willemstad, too few know about the rainbow of vibrant coral and marine life under its waters.